visgl/deck.gl/dev-docs/RFCs/v7.x/python-integration-rfc.md

 ## Technical Challenges

 * Starting up a JavaScript iframe in Notebook
+  * The solution will be loading pre-bundled deck.gl from CDN.
+  * We do not currently publish the JSON module as part of the standalone bundle in 6.4.
+In 7.0 we plan to publish a master bundle (deckgl.min.js) as well as individual bundles for each submodule.
+  * We could make a decision which bundles to include for the Python API.
+  * Alternatively, the JSON module allows additional layer modules to be registered.
+Perhaps the Python API could take a list of layer module URLs, and inject those requires into the HTML and register the imported layers.

 * Controlling Size of iframe
   * full screen rendering